 During both years, students must maintain a minimum 75% attendance rate at the regular Wednesday morning Clinical Academic Rounds.
 Weekly attendance will be taken.
+There is also an option to attend rounds electronically, although in person attendance is always encouraged.
+You can attend on a laptop or desktop here: https://dal.adobeconnect.com/ a840580711/dalpsychiatryrounds/

-Students are also expected to respond to emails from the graduate program, Research Administrative Assistant, etc. that request information from them.
+Students are also expected to respond to emails from the graduate program, Research Coordinator, etc. that request information from them.
 This may include but is not limited to providing information about presentations and publications, scholarship applications, progress, committee meeting dates/feedback, confirmation of funding, etc. Any email correspondence from the program will be sent to the student's Dalhousie email address.